-The Engineer will cast four 4 inches x8 inches cylinders in accordance with ASTM C31 for each LOT, considered to be 50 cubic yard of cement grout placed, or one day of pile placement.
+The Engineer will independently cast three verification cylinders and one "hold" cylinder, one of every four consecutive lots, randomly selected.
+The Engineer will compare QC and Verification results in accordance with Section 346.
+If the results do not compare, the Engineer will initiate a Resolution Investigation in accordance with Section 346Section346.
+The Engineer will independently cast three verification cylinders and one "hold" cylinder, one of every four consecutive lots, randomly selected.
+The Engineer will compare QC and Verification results in accordance with Section346.
+If the results do not compare, the Engineer will initiate a Resolution for the Section346.
+If the results do not compare, the Engineer will initiate a Resolution in accordance with Section346., considered to be 50 cubic yard of cement grout placed, or one day of pile placement.
 The Department will test two cylinders at seven days and two cylinders at 28 days, in accordance with ASTM C39.
 The minimum required strength for the LOT will be specified in the Plans.
 When a cement grout acceptance strength test falls more than 10% or 500 psi below the specified minimum strength, whichever is less deviation from the specified minimum strength, perform one of the following: